Analysis of Shuffling Beyond Pure Local Differential Privacy: Analysis of Blanket Divergence via the Fast Fourier Transform (FFT)

 \section{Analysis of Blanket Divergence via the Fast Fourier Transform (FFT)}

 The results in the previous section provide an asymptotic characterization of the blanket divergence.
-However, in applications one is ultimately interested in the \emph{finite-$n$} behavior of the shuffled mechanism, and asymptotic expansions alone do not directly yield numerically accurate values of the privacy parameter $\delta$ for concrete choices of $n$.
+However, in applications one is ultimately interested in the finite-$n$ behavior of the shuffled mechanism.
+To this end, we develop a complementary, non-asymptotic approach for computing the blanket divergence at finite $n$.

-In this section, we therefore develop a complementary, non-asymptotic approach for computing the blanket divergence at finite $n$.
 Our goal is to design an algorithm that, for a given local randomizer $\mathcal R$ and parameters $(n,\varepsilon)$, produces rigorous upper and lower bounds on $\mathcal D^{\mathrm{blanket}}_{\mathrm e^\varepsilon,n,\mathcal R_{\mathrm{ref}},\gamma} (\mathcal R_{x_1}\|\mathcal R_{x_1'})$ with explicitly controlled error and provable running time guarantees.
 The main idea is to exploit the same structure that underlies our CLT-based analysis: the blanket divergence can be expressed in terms of sums of i.i.d.\ privacy amplification random variables.
 This observation allows us to approximate the distribution of the sum by means of the Fast Fourier Transform (FFT).
 To obtain rigorous bounds rather than heuristic approximations, we carefully track the errors introduced by truncation of the summands, discretization on a grid, and FFT wrap-around.
 By combining these error bounds with the asymptotic expansion from Lemma~\ref{lem:blanket-asymptotics-general}, we can both tune the numerical parameters (window size, grid resolution, truncation level) and analyze the overall complexity of the method.

 The starting point is another representation of the blanket divergence.